Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 ## This is a chaotic canvas on which I launch all the random things I come up with while going about my day and bugs I notice throughout playtesting.
 It is not meant to be comprehensible.

-# next thing: add the new unique datatypes and make assimilate match for datatypes

 * Add Form grid (range targeters) images in their descriptions for clarity
 * A better ui for descriptions, with definitions for each keyword like 'exhale' or 'targets' or the status effects, StS style